Colon Polyps (cont.)

 The best support for a treatment to prevent polyps is with nonsteroidal anti-inflammatory drugs (NSAIDs), a class of drugs that includes aspirin, ibuprofen (Motrin, Advil), celecoxib (Celebrex), and many others.
 Aspirin has been shown in several studies to reduce the formation of polyps by 30% to 50%.
 The effect is likely to occur with higher doses of aspirin (more than the 81-325 mg that is recommended for cardiovascular disease prevention), and there is concern about aspirin's side effect of gastrointestinal bleeding at these doses.

-Celecoxib (Celebrex), a "COX-2 selective NSAID" has been shown to reduce colon polyps 30% to 50% as well, but there is a lingering concern about the possible cardiovascular side effects that may be seen with most NSAIDs (though the data supporting this side effect is conflicting).
-It may be used in patients genetic polyposis syndromes who choose not to have their colons removed.
+Celecoxib (Celebrex), a "COX-2 selective NSAID" or Cox-2 inhibitor has been shown to reduce colon polyps 30% to 50% as well, but there is a lingering concern about the possible cardiovascular side effects that may be seen with most NSAIDs (though the data supporting this side effect is conflicting).
+It may be used in patients with genetic polyposis syndromes who choose not to have their colons removed.
 Celecoxib might be considered in patients with a low risk for cardiovascular disease who develop adenomatous polyps frequently.

 Given the information that is available, it is not recommended that patients at average risk for the formation of additional polyps be treated for prevention because of concern that the risks of treatment, primarily intestinal bleeding and cardiovascular disease, may outweigh the benefit of polyp prevention.
-It may be reasonable to treat patients who are at higher than average risk for polyps in whom the benefit may outweigh the risks.
+It may be reasonable to treat patients who are at higher than average risk for polyps in which the benefit may outweigh the risks.
 Such patients might include those with frequent polyp formation, particularly those who have demonstrated cancerous changes in the polyps, or patients who already have had colon cancer.
 Studies in these types of patients are eagerly awaited.